 Contamination Issues

-Green Mold (Trichoderma):
+Green Mold (Trichoderma)

 Symptoms: Green furry patches on logs or blocks